 In French it is called la crusine or manger cru – eating raw.
-The idea is that by not cooking food you preserve nutritional content because proponents of the diet say that above 42C enzymes, vitamins and minerals are weakened ...
+The idea is that by not cooking food you preserve nutritional content because proponents of the diet say that above 42C enzymes, vitamins and minerals are weakened and fibres are softened.

 Followers of the diet are often vegetarian or vegan and eat organic food which means their diet is made up of raw fruits, vegetables, nuts, seeds and sprouted grains.
 Some also eat non-pasteurised dairy foods, raw eggs, meat and fish.

 Often health is the reason for a person changing their diet and fans say raw food helps get rid of long standing aches and pains and makes them feel much more energetic.